Contact SalesLog in

 5. Interpret the result: If the p-value is less than your chosen significance level (commonly 0.05), you reject the null hypothesis and conclude that there is a statistically significant correlation between the two variables.
 Otherwise, you fail to reject the null hypothesis.

-You can get the p-value with the help of the following formula:
+You can get the p-value by using the following formula:

 p-value=1− cdfχ² (xdf)